Killing of Ramapiram Kannickaisparry: Prosecution's case

 On 11 January 1996, Nadasan Chandra Secharan stood trial for the murder of Ramapiram Kannickaisparry in the High Court, with the case being heard by the High Court's judge Lai Kew Chai (who notably sentenced both serial killer Sek Kim Wah and child killer Took Leng How to death in 1985 and 2005 respectively).
 Deputy Public Prosecutors (DPPs) Ong Hian Sun and Kan Shuk Weng of the Attorney-General's Chambers (AGC) were in charge of prosecuting Nadasan, while Nadasan was represented by Subhas Anandan, then the most famous criminal lawyer in Singapore, and Amolat Singh was the second lawyer to assist Subhas in court defending Nadasan.
 Subhas revealed later in his book that he and Nadasan were acquaintances and seen each other regularly at the Hindu temple they worshipped.

 The prosecution's case was that Nadasan killed Ramapiram due to the latter wanting to end the affair between them.
 They argued that Nadasan used the van to knock over Ramapiram after stabbing her inside the van, which led to the tooth being broken and fell off.
-They also consulted a forensic expert from New Zealand, who compared the tyre marks to Nadasan's van and concluded that the tyre marks belonged to Nadasan's van.
+They also consulted Dr Anthony Boyd Gummer, a forensic expert from New Zealand, who compared the tyre marks to Nadasan's van and concluded that the tyre marks belonged to Nadasan's van.

 Defence's case

 The defence, however, rebutted the facts of the prosecution's case, and argued that Nadasan was not involved in the crime.

-Subhas cross-examined the Scotland Yard DNA expert, and he extracted the female expert's admission that the sample was contaminated, and the proper protocols were not followed while testing the broken tooth.
-Subhas also cross-examined the New Zealander expert, who confirmed his findings of the tyre marks were only made after referring to the photos of the crime scene and the van, as well as there were only one in 133 probabilities that they belonged to Nadasan's van.
-Subhas also invited an Australian DNA expert and Australian forensic expert, who both rebutted the evidence of the British DNA expert and New Zealander forensic expert respectively.
+Subhas cross-examined the Scotland Yard DNA expert Dr Valerie Susan Tomlinson, and he extracted the female expert's admission that the sample was contaminated, and the proper protocols were not followed while testing the broken tooth.
+Subhas also cross-examined the New Zealander expert Dr Gummer, who confirmed his findings of the tyre marks were only made after referring to the photos of the crime scene and the van, as well as there were only one in 133 probabilities that they belonged to Nadasan's van.
+Subhas also invited an Australian DNA expert Colin Wingrove and Australian forensic expert Brian Leslie McDonald, who both rebutted the evidence of the British DNA expert and New Zealander forensic expert respectively.
 Subhas also argued that the tooth could have broken off due to Ramapiram's habit of using her teeth to open beer bottle caps, a habit which Ramapiram's husband Munisamy told the court about when he appeared as a witness.
 This possibility was given some credence with Nadasan's recount that he often ate food and drank beer with Ramapiram behind his van during the happier moments of their four years together up until her murder.